 ‘Cept begging on the street

 Dylan reminds me of Jesus: Jewish, intense, provocative.
-Stand them side by side, and they would have had a far more similar appearance than the Renaissance paintings of Jesus with pale skin and faraway blue eyes.
+Stand them side by side, and they would have a far more similar appearance than the Renaissance paintings of Jesus with pale skin and faraway blue eyes.
+Although Dylan does have blue eyes, robin’s egg blue, Joan Baez famously said.

 The Buddha was born Siddhartha Gautama, a royal prince.
 The first time he left the palace, he was struck by four things which would become The Four Noble Truths; the essence of Buddhism.
 He understood life brings suffering, that suffering is part of living, that suffering can be ended, and that there is a path to Nirvana – the end of suffering.
 The Buddha cut off his hair and spent forty years begging on the street as he meandered with his message across India.